ghsioux/ghsioux/README.md

 Before joining GitHub, I worked in **cloud-based mobile security R&D** at [Inria](https://www.inria.fr) and as a **system & cloud consultant** at [Red Hat](https://www.redhat.com).
 These experiences have fueled my passion for **DevSecOps**, **automation**, **AI** and **decentralized networks**.

-When I’m not working, I like practicing zazen, exploring the outdoors and gardening - maybe that's why I like the green 🟩 so much.
+When I’m not working, I like experimenting with emerging technologies and gardening - maybe that's why I like the green 🟩s so much.

 Let’s code, innovate, and share knowledge together.
 Bon voyage! 🚀